dearhannah/dearhannah.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+I am a second-year Ph.D. student in Data Science at the College of William & Mary, advised by Prof. Haipeng Chen.

+My research lies at the intersection of reinforcement learning and generative modeling, including both transformer-based large language models (LLMs) and diffusion models.
+I am particularly interested in physics-inspired and health-related applications that bridge machine learning with real-world impact.

+Outside of research, I am a 100% cat lover. 🐾